Database Instant File Initialization

-Click Add User or Group and add any user accounts that are used for backups.
+Click Add User or Group and add the account that runs the SQL Server service.

 Click Apply, and then close all Local Security Policy dialog boxes.

-If the SQL Server service startup account is granted SE_MANAGE_VOLUME_NAME, an informational message that resembles the following is logged in the SQL Server error log at startup:
+If the SQL Server service startup account is granted SE_MANAGE_VOLUME_NAME, an informational message that resembles the following is logged:

 Database Instant File Initialization: enabled.
 For security and performance considerations see the topic 'Database Instant File Initialization' in SQL Server Books Online.
 This is an informational message only.
 No user action is required.

-If the SQL Server service startup account has not been granted SE_MANAGE_VOLUME_NAME, an informational message that resembles the following is logged in the SQL Server error log at startup:
+If the SQL Server service startup account has not been granted SE_MANAGE_VOLUME_NAME, an informational message that resembles the following is logged:

 Database Instant File Initialization: disabled.
 For security and performance considerations see the topic 'Database Instant File Initialization' in SQL Server Books Online.
 This is an informational message only.
 No user action is required.

-Another consideration is that when a file is grown using IFI, a SQL Server administrator could potentially access the raw page contents and see the previously deleted content.
+A file is grown using IFI.
+A SQL Server administrator could potentially access the raw page contents and see the previously deleted content.

-If the database files are hosted on a storage area network, it is also possible that the storage area network always presents new pages as pre-initialized, and having the operating system re-initialize the pages might be unnecessary overhead.
+The database files are hosted on a storage area network.
+It is also possible that the storage area network always presents new pages as pre-initialized, and having the operating system re-initialize the pages might be unnecessary overhead.

 If the potential for disclosing deleted content is a concern, you should take one or both of the following actions:

-- Disable instant file initialization for the instance of SQL Server by revoking SE_MANAGE_VOLUME_NAME from the SQL Server service startup account.
+Disable instant file initialization for the instance of SQL Server.
+To do so, revoke SE_MANAGE_VOLUME_NAME from the SQL Server service startup account.

 Disabling will increase allocation times for data files, and only affects files that are created or increased in size after the user right is revoked.